-Using cable output (6) (see Figure 1-1), you can connect the thermistor to a controller.
-The controller uses the thermistor readings to prevent overheating, cutting the motor off in case the maximum temperature setting is exceeded.
+Using the special cable output (6) (see Figure 1-1), you can connect the thermistor to a controller.
+Based on the thermistor readings, the controller will cut the motor off in case the maximum temperature setting is exceeded.

 Figure 1-2: NTC thermistor interface in FMI motors